A Finding Aid to the Alexander Archipenko Papers, 1904-1986, bulk 1930-1964, in the Archives of American Art, by Catherine S. Gaines

 With the exception of one photograph taken in Berlin, 1921, records documenting Archipenko's schools and teaching career are confined to his years in the United States.
 They focus mainly on his New York City school and the Woodstock summer school, with only a few items representing Chicago.

 The scrapbook contains advertisements and circulars for the Archipenko School of Art, including summer and evening schools, 1932-1946.
-Clippings and other printed matter, including exhibition announcements and catalogs about the Archipenko Art School, 1928-1946, Arko Studio, 1929, and former students, 1931-1941.
-Typescript of "How I Teach," a statement by Archipenko.
-Photographs of students are a group portrait of a class at his school in Berlin, 1921, students in ceramic workshop, sculpture studios, bronze casting plaster casting, and summer classes, 1923 and 1930.
+There are also clippings and other printed matter, including exhibition announcements and catalogs about the Archipenko Art School (1928-1946), Arko Studio (1929), and former students (1931-1941), and a typescript of "How I Teach," a statement by Archipenko.
+Photographs of students are a group portrait of a class at his school in Berlin, 1921, students in a ceramic workshop, sculpture studios, bronze casting plaster casting, and summer classes, 1923 and 1930.
 Other photographs are of a pottery kiln, 1930, and Woodstock studio and school buildings, 1930s-1946, including construction views.

 Cash Book, 1931-1934

 |8||28||"Concerning the Guild School of Art," a Statement of Archipenko's Philosophy of Teaching, circa 1936|

 |9||1||Scrapbook, "Archipenko Art School, Formerly Ecole D'Art, New York, founded 1923," 1921-1946|

 |9||2||Student Roster, Chicago, 1947|

 5.2: Other Schools, 1946-1956

 |9||5||University of British Columbia, Vancouver, Canada, 1956|

 |9||8||University of Oregon, Eugene, 1951|